department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 [Learn more about the fire at the NPRC](https://www.benefits.va.gov/COMPENSATION/NPRC1973Fire.asp).

+### What should the evidence show to support my disability claim?
-**Find out what the evidence will need to show for these different claim types:**
+Find out what evidence you'll need for these different claim types.

-**Notice to Veterans and Service members of evidence needed:** We’re required by law to tell you what evidence you’ll need to provide to support your disability claim.
+**Notice to Veterans and service members of evidence needed:** We’re required by law to tell you what evidence you’ll need to provide to support your disability claim.
 The information belows serves as this notification (called “section 5103 notice”).<br>

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>